Stuart Forster reviews the experience of dining at The Rib Room Ramside Hall restaurant in Durham, England.

 The Rib Room, in Durham, is one of the restaurants at the Ramside Hall hotel.
-The brasserie-style dining establishment holds a reputation for being one of north-east England’s premier steakhouses.
+The brasserie-style dining establishment holds a reputation for being one of northeast England’s premier steakhouses.

 Disclosure: Stuart was invited to dine as a guest of the Rib Room, which did not review or approve this post.
+Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The restaurant made a stylish first impression.
 We — myself and my brother — were greeted and shown to seats on a semi-circular leather banquette by a dark wood table.
 Behind us, beyond a low brass rail, was a pale yellow wall packed with artwork in golden frames.
 Most of the pictures depicted wine, undoubtedly the drink of choice for the majority of steak eaters in the Rib Room.
 There was, I noticed, even a miniature black Beaujolais apron in one frame.